 Procedures for filing a grievance are on file in the central office.
-Any student or parent of a student who believes the student has been discriminated against should contact his/her counselor, principal or the Affirmative Action Officers.
+Any student or parent of a student who believes the student has been discriminated against should contact his/her counselor, principal or the Affirmative Action Officer.
 The responsibility of the Affirmative Action Officer is to coordinate compliance efforts for the Title VI of the Civil Rights Act of 1964 and Title IX of the Educational Amendment Act of 1972.
 The Assistant Superintendent is to coordinate compliance efforts for the Section 504 of the Rehabilitation Act of 1973.
-Inquiries regarding compliance may be directed to one of the following Affirmative Action Officers:
+Inquiries regarding compliance may be directed to the Affirmative Action Officer: